hannasage/zine/README.md

 Much like a physical book will always be better than a _Kindle_ 🤮, the `Zine` framework will always be inferior to printing a zine and sharing it with your friends.
 I fully intend to find a way to bridge the gap, and turn `Zine` into my own automated printing pipeline.

-Until _that_ day, what `Zine` _does_ do is creates an easy framework to work within when designing and deploying your online zine.
+Until _that_ day, what `Zine` _does_ do is creates an easy framework to work within when designing and deploying my online zine.
 With the included [CLI](#setup-cli), I can extend the app endlessly by creating new templates, new extensions, and new components within my framework ✨ _a u t o m a g i c a l l y_ ✨!

 >🔸**WIP** -  In forthcoming work, I will be building tools to create a zine, and deploy the updated front-end via the CLI.